tilient/tynstat/readme.md

 You need *gcc* (`sudo apt-get install build-essential`) and [*luajit*](http://luajit.org/) to build *tynstat*.

-`sh make.sh` creates both the 32-bit and 64-bit versions and both the daemonized and normal versions.
+`sh make.sh` creates both the 32-bit and 64-bit versions.
 Make sure your build environment can deal with that.
 E.g. for Ubuntu make sure you installed the multilib version of g++.
 (`sudo apt-get install g++-multilib`).

-If all this is properly installed, run `sh make.sh` to build all executables.
+If all this is properly installed, run `sh make.sh` to build the executables.

 If you don't care about the different bit-versions, just ignore the errors or comment out the lines you don't want.